n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MauticTrigger/README.md

 8. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the node sends an SMS to the phone number we got from the Mautic Trigger node.
+In the screenshot below, you will notice that the node sends an SMS to the user whose name and the phone number is returned by the Mautic Trigger node.

 ![Using the Twilio node to send an SMS](./Twilio_node.png)